A six-year-old boy discovers something about himself.

 There was something about the song that put me in a different place, that temporarily stopped the sun and suspended gravity and lifted me into a different realm.
 The shrinks have a name for it.
 Peak experience, they call it.

-No challenge from the animals.
-So far so good.
-I looked over to my friends, who reassured me with Elvis gestures.
-I picked an animal that seemed popular with the flies, and without giving the matter a second thought straddled one leg in the air over the reclining beast.
-I thought this would impress my friends, but half of them were gesturing me to sit while the others were gyrating to "Hard Headed Woman".
+You could see where this conversation was heading.
+Next thing, I was swimming with the bulls.
+Without giving the matter a second thought, I straddled one leg in the air over one reclining beast.
+I thought this would impress my friends, but no, half of them were gesturing me to sit while the others were gyrating to "Hard Headed Woman."

 I shifted my weight and the leg came down.
 Instantly the horizon dramatically changed.
 I was high above it and the scenery was moving.
 I didn't wait to see how this would turn out.
 I jumped off, but without kicking off.
-Somehow, I willed myself into the air, and when gravity reasserted itself I landed like a cat, found my bearings, then dived through the fence with a precision and athleticism that would have put Jim Brown, the best running aback in all history, to shame.
-Chalk one up to the brain's flight-or-fight center.
-Mine checked out just fine.
+Somehow, I willed myself into the air, and when gravity reasserted itself I landed like a cat, found my bearings, then dived through a nearby electric fence with a precision and athleticism that would have put Jim Brown, the best running back in all history, to shame.

 But instead of the barrage of ridicule that I expected, I gazed up into expressions of amazement and disbelief, the kind of looks that might have greeted me had I just emerged from a pool of crocodiles.
 In other words there was no way my older buddies were going to do what I did, not in a million years, not even to show me how easy it was.